Small-Batch Cranberry Chutney Recipe for Turkey and Brie

 Stir in the cranberries, apple, and raisins or dried cherries.
 Bring the mixture back to a simmer, then reduce the heat to low.
 Cook uncovered for 15 to 20 minutes, stirring occasionally.

-Step 3: Adjust texture and flavor
+Step 3: Taste and adjust

-When most of the cranberries have broken down and the mixture has thickened, stir in the orange juice and zest if using.
+When most of the cranberries have burst and the chutney has thickened, stir in the orange juice and zest if you are using them.
 Taste carefully.
-Add a pinch more salt for depth, or a teaspoon more sugar if the chutney is sharper than you prefer.

 Step 4: Cool and store

-What Makes the Flavor Balanced
+What Makes This Cranberry Chutney Recipe Balanced

 With turkey